 Depending on what discipline you are writing in (English?
 History?
-Biology?), you may be using a different style of citation.
+Biology?), you may use a different style of citation.
 The main styles are listed below, with links that take you to different pages within this guide.
-However, if you are citing a source published by the government, you will cite it using special consideration.
-For more on that, see the government documents page in this guide.
+If you are citing a source published by the government, you will cite it using special consideration.

 For more information and resources about plagiarism - intentional and unintentional: